lilymtle/mood-compass/README.md

 - Integrate Google Maps (or another relevant API) to help users locate mental health supports within their radius.

-- Ability to register and login.

 - Ability for each user to track their own mood.

-- Authentication/authorization implementation.
-    - Either JWT or OAuth/SSO.

 - Mood journal/tracker associated with each user.
     - Allows users to track their mood.